smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-fpga.md

 The following packages need to be placed into specific directories for the feature to work:

-1. The OPAE package `OPAE_SDK_1.3.7-5_el7.zip` needs to be placed inside the `openness-experience-kits/opae_fpga` directory.
+1. The OPAE package `OPAE_SDK_1.3.7-5_el7.zip` needs to be placed inside the `converged-edge-experience-kits/opae_fpga` directory.
 The package can be obtained as part of Intel® FPGA PAC N3000 OPAE beta release.
 To obtain the package, contact your Intel representative.

-Run setup script `deploy_ne.sh -f <flavor>`.
+Run setup script `deploy.py` with defined `inventory.yml` file.

-**Note:**
-Up to version 20.12 choosing flavor was optional.
-Since version 21.03 and moving forward this parameter is no longer optional.
-To learn more about [flavors go to this page](https://github.com/otcshare/specs/blob/master/doc/flavors.md).
+> **NOTE**: for more details about deployment and defining inventory please refer to [CEEK](https://github.com/otcshare/specs/blob/master/doc/getting-started/converged-edge-experience-kits.md#converged-edge-experience-kit-explained) getting started page.

 After a successful deployment, the following pods will be available in the cluster (CNI pods may vary depending on deployment):
 ```shell